PanpanZheng/OCAN/README.md

 ## Acknowledgments

-This work was going on underlying the guide of prof. Xintao Wu(my advisor) and Dr. Shuhan Yuan(postdoc in our lab).
+This work was going on underlying the guide of prof. [Xintao Wu](http://csce.uark.edu/~xintaowu/) and Dr. Shuhan Yuan(postdoc in our lab).

 Appreciate it greatly for every labmate in **SAIL lab** in Uni. of Arkansas.